-The belief that most victims of civil forfeiture are, in fact, guilty of wrongdoing-"bad guys"-is widespread.
+The belief that most victims of civil forfeiture are, in fact, guilty of wrongdoing-"bad guys"- is widespread.
 As noted above, some senior government officials who advocate in favor of the current civil forfeiture system have even argued that, by and large, there is no such thing as seizure of property from innocent parties.
 However, the reality of forfeiture is that wrongdoing is regularly presumed rather than proven.

-The American criminal justice system requires proof of a very high order guilt beyond a reasonable doubt because abuses of government power are much more likely to occur if a lesser quantum of proof is required.
-Some civil forfeiture advocates have argued that the lesser quantum of proof required by the practice is a feature that allows for rapid and efficient Our everyday understanding of the basic fairness we are entitled to in the judicial system is, at best, in extreme tension with the norms and practices of civil seizure and forfeiture.
-Seizure and forfeiture regularly occur without any evidence of wrongdoing presented in court. administration of justice.
+The American criminal justice system requires proof of a very high order-guilt beyond a reasonable doubt-because abuses of government power are much more likely to occur if a lesser quantum of proof is required.

+Some civil forfeiture advocates have argued that the lesser quantum of proof required by the practice is a feature that allows for rapid and efficient administration of justice.
 However, a better perspective-one more in line with American historical and cultural norms-is that concluding that criminal conduct has occurred while sidestepping the traditional methods of that conduct's identification, and its attendant safeguards, is not a feature; it's a bug.

-In fact, seizure and forfeiture regularly occur without any evidence of wrongdoing presented in court.
+In fact, seizure and forfeiture regularly occur without any evidence of wrong- doing presented in court.
 The explanation of this phenomenon requires brief elaboration.

 • Seizure.
 A law enforcement officer's seizure of property requires probable cause.
-As the United States Supreme Court has explained, the officer must reasonably believe there is some probability of criminal activity36-more precisely, that there is a "fair probability" of such misconduct.37 Probable cause is not a "technical" judgment.
+As the United States Supreme Court has explained, the officer must reasonably believe there is some probability of criminal activity-more precisely, that there is a "fair probability" of such misconduct.
+Probable cause is not a "technical" judgment.
 It rests on the "factual and practical considerations of everyday life,"38 and is "incapable of precise definition or quantification into percentages."39 In other words, probable cause does not require the officer to observe misconduct as such.
 Rather, the officer who seizes property may infer that criminal conduct is a possible explanation of what has been seen.
 One practical implication of the use of the probable cause standard is that utterly innocent behavior can be theorized into the justification for an officer's seizure.